winterprime/winterprime/README.md

 ## Hi there 👋

-🛠️ I'm currently building Winterpedia, a better legal library.
+🛠️ I'm currently building Winterpedia (I still don't know what Winterpedia is).

 📫 How to reach me: [winterprime@icloud.com](mailto:winterprime@icloud.com).